 Working in climate resilience can be overwhelming.
 How do you keep going?
 I remind myself that every action I take as an individual has an impact on someone else – so why not channel that energy toward being a climate champion and environmental steward?
 Within my home, my family are all committed to reducing our climate impact by composting our food waste, reducing our energy consumption where possible, growing food for ourselves and our neighbors, and sharing our passion for conservation and environmental stewardship with others.
 Professionally, I have dedicated my career to supporting initiatives that have a net-positive effect on the climate crisis whether that be educating North Carolinians on the importance of land conservation as a climate solution or helping other organizations communicate about and celebrate their own climate impact successes.

 I find energy from modeling my life in ways that can inspire others.
 If I am able to wake up every day and know I contributed to a national movement to conserve land in ways that absorb more carbon, protect people from the harm of floods, support climate-smart agriculture and farming practices, and increase the number of people who are committed to taking small actions in their everyday lives – I will have been successful.
 I believe that people’s actions coupled with smart policies will change the course of our climate future.

 Do you want Mary Alice to speak at your next event?
 Contact Mary Alice – email@example.com.

 Each CTNC property is a commitment to conservation of land in perpetuity

 It is always exciting to share each new conservation success with our supporters.
-Once an acquisition is closed or a conservation easement is recorded, behind the scenes, the real work to steward land begins and, where we hold the land or easement forever, lasts in perpetuity.
+Once an acquisition is closed or a conservation easement is recorded, the real work to steward land begins.

 While we transfer many properties we acquire to public agencies, conservation easements held by CTNC on private land remain under our care and supervision forever.